dotbe/instabook/README.md

 What?
 ---
-An easy accounting webapp using mysql, node, express, sequelize, vue.js
+An easy accounting webapp using fo the back-end: mysql, node, express, sequelize and for the front-end: vue.js, vuex, vuetity

 Main entities:
 - file (a File is an entity - company...)